-Schools of Coho can be spread out but, Chinook prefer structure, but both will concentrate where bait is stacked up.
-Look for tide rips and deeper underwater structure.
+Schools of Coho can be spread out, but Chinook prefer structure and currents.
+Both will concentrate in areas where the bait is stacked up.
+Look for tide rips and deeper underwater structures.

 Tide Flood: Pay attention to the tide charts.
 During flood tide, the bait will get pushed up onto the structure so fish the that side of the structure.
 As the tide continues, the bait will get pushed up on top of the structure and often get pushed over the structure.
 Learn to follow the bait up and over and fish on top of the bait at all times.

 Tide Ebb: As the tide moves back out, the baitfish will slide up and over the structure again but this time from the opposite side.
 Follow the bait up and over the structure.